larromba/How-to-Code/README.md

 # How to Code
 The following is based on a conversation with ChatGPT, so the information may not be totally accurate.

-## The Link: Code, Computer & Output
+## The Missing Link: Code, Computer & Output
 It might help to first understand at a high level the link between the code, the computer and the output.

 ### What is programming?